 A WITCH

 I started by painting a checkered pattern on the boards using oranges, blacks and browns.
-Than I added my figures and proceeded with the details.
+Than I added my figures and proceeded with the details."WHICH WITCH"

 When you think traditional Halloween, you think ghosts, skeletons, devils, Jack-o-lanterns and witches.
 We've grown up with two types of witches- the hag and the succubus.